George Finey: Newspaper work

 'Until October 25', a cartoon by George Finey anticipating the defeat of Bavin's Nationalist/Country Party coalition, published in the Labor Daily, 7 October 1930.

 Finey had to forego a higher salary at Smith's Weekly when he went to work for the Labor Daily in September 1930.
-From mid-September 1930 Finey's uncompromising political cartoons were published on page one of many issues of the The Labor Daily newspaper.
+From mid-September 1930 Finey's uncompromising political cartoons were published on page one of many issues of The Labor Daily newspaper.
 He contributed a full-page poster, featuring a caricature of Nationist Party leader Thomas Bavin, published on the back page of The Labor Daily for its 20 October 1930 issue, five days before the New South Wales state election which was won by the Labor party with Jack Lang becoming premier of the state.
 Finey's cartoons continued to be published by the Labor Daily until 10 January 1931, reportedly being dropped from the newspaper because of the cartoonist's antagonism towards Jack Lang.
 One account of the reason for his early dismissal was that Finey wrote to Jack Lang when the "main plank of the Labor Party's policy – the socialisation of industry – was going to be introduced".
 Lang's reply, via his Secretary, was: "On account of the reorganisation of staff your services are no longer required".

 At about this time Finey also contributed cartoons to The Red Leader newspaper.
 By late 1931 Finey's cartoons and caricatures were once again being published in the Labor Daily.
 Caricatures of sportsmen by Finey were published in the newspaper in November and December 1931.

 Finey was the first president of the Workers' Art Club, established in August 1932, where he conducted art classes.
 The club was initially located in an annex of the Sydney School of Arts, but soon afterwards moved to larger premises at 36 Pitt Street.
 In November 1932 an exhibition of George Finey's drawings, political cartoons and caricatures was held at the Workers' Art Club rooms.
 In a review of Finey's exhibition the writer for Workers' Weekly, official newspaper of the Communist Party of Australia, condemned his cartoons as "defeatist propaganda".
 Finey's illustration 'Workers lined up for the dole' was described as depicting the workers "as miserable, spiritless derelicts, without a ray of hope".
 In contrast, the writer declared that "a proletarian artist" should show "the determination of the workers to fight back", adding: "Every stroke of his brush should be defiant, aimed to stir the masses to revolt... for better conditions".
 Finey's response was that graphic art should reflect the realism of the situation.
 Disagreements with the Communist Party and the management committee of the Workers' Art Club led to his resignation from the latter organisation.

 In about February 1933 Finey was suspended as a staff-member of the Labor Daily, for the reason that he supplied a cartoon used in a leaflet attacking the newspaper.